Narin-Games/Narin-Payment-Unity-SDK/README.md

 **BUILD --> Initialize --> Use IAP Methods**

 ### 1) Build:
-In this step you need to create an object of type IIAPManager through the IAPBuilder class To access the store payment API through this object.
+In this step you need to create an object of type IIAPManager through the IAPBuilder class to access the store payment API through this object.

 You must first provide payment information to the IAPBuilder class, as in the following code example: